 We recommend and support the use of the cPanel installer to install and provision cPanel & WHM.
-However, we understand that this is not the most efficient way for a VPS hosting company to provision a VPS, as this takes some extra time.
-This article is for hosting companies and data centers that want to be able to provision a VPS or VM with cPanel & WHM already installed for their customer.
-Installing cPanel in a templated environment shortens the customer's "setup" time so that they can create a VPS and start working on their website rather than their server.
+However, we understand that this is not the most efficient way for a VPS (Virtual Private Server) hosting company to provision a VPS, because this process requires extra time.
+This article explains how hosting companies and data centers can provision a VPS or VM (Virtual Machine) with cPanel & WHM already installed for their customer.
+The installation of cPanel & WHM from a templated environment reduces the customer's setup time so that they can create a VPS and work on their website rather than their server.

 Create a Minimal VM for Templating

-This document creates a small template that will be expanded once you set it up on the customer's VPS.
+This document creates a small template that you will expand after you set it up on the customer's VPS.
 Create a new minimal VPS to prepare your template.

 We recommend that you customize the following files:

-HTTPUPDATE=fastupdate.example.com) so that all of your customers update from your FastUpdate Server.
-This is a good thing to template in.
-See Custom update mirrors for more info.
+/etc/cpsources.conf file so that all of your customers update from your FastUpdate Server.

-When you finish your pre-configuration, you can install cPanel & WHM.
-Follow the Installation Guide as you usually would to install cPanel.
+After you finish your pre-configuration, you can install cPanel & WHM.
+Follow the Best Practices for cPanel Virtualization Templates as you usually would to install cPanel.

 Deploy your VPS

-libguestfs virt-sysprep, you can achieve this via "
+libguestfs virt-sysprep command, you can achieve this via the "